edwardkarak/craigslist-repost/README.md

 # Craigslist Auto-Reposter

 Tool that automatically reposts your Craigslist listings to keep them fresh and visible to potential customers.
 Perfect for small businesses, real estate agents, and anyone who regularly posts on Craigslist.

-Note that this script may break at any moment, if Craigslist updates their UI/layout.
+**Note:** This script may break at any moment, if Craigslist updates their UI/layout.

 **Important:** Be sure to back up your posts before using this tool.

-## What This Tool Does

-- **Automatically reposts your listings**: Keeps your ads at the top of search results
-- **Preserves all content**: Maintains your original title, description, price, and images
-- **Handles multiple posts**: Process multiple listings in one session
-- **Smart URL handling**: Automatically finds your posts using just the post ID

 ## Prerequisites